DPI-WE/setting-up-a-developer-environment/content.md

 ssh-keygen -t ed25519 -C "YOUR@EMAIL.com"
 ```

 The last command will create a ssh key that is unique to your machine.
 The next step is to take the newly generated SSH key and add it to your Github account.
-You want to copy and paste the output of the following command and **[paste it here](https://github.com/settings/ssh)**.
+You want to copy and paste the output of the following command and [paste it here](https://github.com/settings/ssh).

 ```bash
 cat ~/.ssh/id_ed25519.pub